bullwinkle-org/bullwinkle-org.github.io/collections/_authors/jill.md

 ---
-short_name: jill
+short_name: jilljbjhb
-name: Jill Smith
+name: Jill Smithjjj
-position: Chief Editor
+position: Chief Editorjjj
 ---
 Jill is an avid fruit grower based in the south of France.